wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 {% api_operation get /oauth2/v1/userinfo %}

 {% api_operation get /oauth2/**${authorizationServerId}**/v1/userinfo %}

+> This endpoint's URL namespace will vary depending on whether you are using a custom authorization server or not.
+For more information, see (jakub.todo).

+(jakub.todo Doesn't have a description)

 You must include the `access_token` returned from the [/oauth2/v1/authorize](oidc.html#authentication-request) endpoint as an authorization header parameter.